Integral-Einstein hypersurfaces in spheres: Abstract

 \section{Abstract}

 Combining the intrinsic and extrinsic geometry, we generalize Einstein manifolds to Integral-Einstein (IE) submanifolds.
-A Takahashi-type theorem is established to characterize minimal hypersurfaces with constant scalar curvature (CSC) in unit spheres, which is the main object of the Chern conjecture: such hypersurfaces are isoparametric.
+A Takahashi-type theorem is established to characterize minimal hypersurfaces with constant scalar curvature (CSC) in unit spheres which are conjectured to be isoparametric in the Chern conjecture.
 For these hypersurfaces, we obtain some integral inequalities with the bounds characterizing exactly the totally geodesic hypersphere, the non-IE minimal Clifford torus $S^{1}(\sqrt{\frac{1}{n}})\times S^{n-1}(\sqrt{\frac{n-1}{n}})$ and the IE minimal CSC hypersurfaces.
 Moreover, if further the third mean curvature is constant, then it is an IE hypersurface or an isoparametric hypersurface with $g\leq2$ principal curvatures.
-In particular, all the minimal isoparametric hypersurfaces with $g\geq3$ principal curvatures are IE hypersurfaces.
-As applications, we also obtain some spherical Bernstein theorems.
+In particular, all minimal isoparametric hypersurfaces with $g\geq3$ principal curvatures are IE hypersurfaces.
+As applications, we obtain some spherical Bernstein theorems, including that any embedded closed minimal surface of genus no more than $\mathfrak{g}$ inside a tubular neighborhood of constant radius $r(\mathfrak{g})>0$ around an equator in $\mathbb{S}^3$ is an equator.